OJarvey/cricket-mastermind-quiz-pp2/README.md

 ### GitHub Deployment

-- To deploy using GitHub pages
+- To deploy using GitHub pages.
-  - Login or Sign Up to GitHub
+  - Login or Sign Up to GitHub.
-  - Open the project repository
+  - Open the project repository.
-  - Navigate to "Settings" on the navigation bar under the repository title
+  - Navigate to "Settings" on the navigation bar under the repository title.
-  - Click on "Pages" in the left hand navigation panel
+  - Click on "Pages" in the left-hand navigation panel.
-  - Under "Source", choose which branch to deploy (Main or Master)
+  - Under "Source", choose which branch to deploy (Main or Master).
-  - Choose which folder to deploy from, usually "/root"
+  - Choose which folder to deploy from, usually "/root".
-  - Click "Save", then wait for the page to be deployed
+  - Click "Save", then wait for the page to be deployed.
-  - The URL is displayed above "Source"
+  - The URL is displayed above "Source".

 ### Fork Repository